This post may contain affiliate links. Please read our disclosure policy.

 Silver Dollar Pancakes

-Besides, it sounds so much more exciting when you say you ate 10 or even 20 pancakes for breakfast.
+And, let’s be honest, it sounds much more impressive to say you ate twenty pancakes than two, doesn’t it?
 I’ve seen it happen.
-Silver Dollar Pancakes or mini Pancakes get their name from their size.
-They are about 2-3 inches in diameter or about the size of an American silver dollar.
+Silver dollar pancakes or mini pancakes get their name from their size.
+They are about 2-3 inches in diameter, roughly the size of an old silver dollar.

 Mini Pancakes